BiQiWHU/Attention-based-Multi-instance-CNN/README.md

 In the past few years, we have studied deep MIL and explored a variety of solutions to adapt MIL into existing ConvNets.

-This Github project is a summarization of our former works, and we provided three types of MI-CNN on the backbone of: (1) our designed light-weight DenseNet structure, (2) AlexNet with pre-trained parameters on ImageNet, and (3) VGG-16 with pre-trained parameters on ImageNet.
+This Github project is a summarization of our former works, and we provided three types of MI-CNN on the backbone of:
+ - Our designed light-weight DenseNet structure
+ - AlexNet with pre-trained parameters on ImageNet
+ - VGG-16 with pre-trained parameters on ImageNet.

 # Develop Environment